forrestwebco/simplr/README.md

-## Keep It On Pointe

-A website for a dance studio
+## Social Maya

+Social Maya, a free and open source social network, and intentional digital community for artists and philosophers.

+This is free and open source software, as specified above by the GNU General Public License.

-## Setting up Keep It On Pointe server
+## Setting up Social Maya server

 1. Download the package or clone the repo.
 2. Install Ruby version 2.2 using RVM or the Ruby Installer